Sunday, July 19, 2020

 Started: 2023

 Once the merger between Discovery and Warner Bros. became complete, they inherited the TV channels Discovery owned including Discovery Family.
 Once called the Hub, the station due to 40% of it being owned by Hasbro was best known for airing My Little Pony: Friendship is Magic.
 While Hasbro continues to hold their stake on the network and reruns of the successful My Little Pony continued, Warner Bros. began using their 60% of the stake by experimenting.
 Interestingly enough, during the days of the Hub, some Warner Bros. shows aired on that network including Batman the Animated Series and Animaniacs, but they started testing the waters in 2023 with reruns of Baby Looney Tunes and Sylvester and Tweety Mysteries.
 Hanna-Barbera's Paddington Bear and The Smurfs soon followed.
-They then began scheduling Baby Looney Tunes and Sylvester and Tweety Mysteries in good timeslots with the thought that maybe, just maybe, more was to come, and more is coming.
-In December of 2023, the classic Looney Tunes will begin airing on this network bringing a total of networks airing Looney Tunes on a regular basis to 5.
+They then began scheduling Baby Looney Tunes and Sylvester and Tweety Mysteries in good timeslots with the thought that maybe, just maybe, more was to come, and more did come.
+In December of 2023, the classic Looney Tunes began airing on this network bringing a total of networks airing Looney Tunes on a regular basis to 5.
 TV airings label them as Looney Tunes Merrie Melodies using both series names instead of generically calling them Looney Tunes as most airings since the 90s did.
+However, they ended up at the wrong place at the wrong time as behind the scenes, Warner Bros Discover and Weigel was planning Me TV Toons where the cartoons would air constantly there where as Discovery Family was trying to find their new identity, and they weren't sure if it's with Hasbro or not and whether or not it will be the next Cartoon Network and Boomerang or not.
+Worse yet is that the cartoons airing did not match what the rest of the channel was airing; imagine being a little girl watching My Little Pony, Littlest Pet Shop, and Equestria Girls only to have a monkey wrench thrown at you with very old black and white cartoons with outdated references.

 While some of the cartoons are the typical ones, there are other one shots and different cartoons in the mix making it a decent package of cartoons.
-Maybe not a massive package, but one that is enjoyable and full of variety say the least.
-Stay tuned for the latest updates.
+Some black and white cartoons would dominate at times, which may have been a downfall considering its demographics.
+Maybe not a massive package, but one that is enjoyable and full of variety to say the least.
+Had this package started earlier, it probably would have been a little bit more successful, but then in comes Weigel with its Looney plans of 2024 which would make the airings on Discovery Family useless.

 TV Shows: Looney Tunes Merrie Melodies on Discovery Family